Sigmaremote/sigma-new-website-2/ANIMATIONS_GUIDE.md

 ---

-Svi animacijski parametri (duration, delay, easing) mogu se lako prilagoditi u component fajlovima ako želite da eksperimentišete sa različitim efektima! 🎨
+All animation parameters (duration, delay, easing) can be easily adjusted in component files if you want to experiment with different effects! 🎨